Nubayrah Stele

 The Nubayrah Stele is a mutilated copy of the Decree of Memphis (Ptolemy V) on a limestone stele.
 The same decree is found upon the Rosetta Stone.
 From 1848, it was known that a partial copy of the Decree was on a wall at the Temple of Philae, but overwritten in many places, by scenes, or damaged.

-The limestone stele is rounded at the top, is 4 ft 2 in high, and 1 ft 8 in wide.'
-The Nubayrah Stele is named for the present day town of Noubarya-(?) on the former Canopic branch of the Nile River; the town is southwest of Damanhur.
+The limestone stele is rounded at the top; it measures 4 ft 2 in high, and 1 ft 8 in wide.'
+The Nubayrah Stele is named for the present-day town of Noubarya-(?) on the former Canopic branch of the Nile River; the town is southwest of Damanhur.
 The original "Nubayrah" was close to Damanhur.

 The Nubayrah Stele is located in the Egyptian Museum, no. 5576.

 Publication history

-The hieroglyph text was published, in the 1800s and early 1900s in five resources:
+The hieroglyph text was published in the 1800s and early 1900s in five resources: